Space Shuttle abort modes: Post-Challenger abort enhancements

 An ECAL/BDA abort was similar to RTLS, but instead of landing at the Kennedy Space Center, the orbiter would attempt to land at another site along the east coast of North America (in the case of ECAL) or Bermuda (in the case of BDA).
 Various potential ECAL landing sites extended from South Carolina into Newfoundland, Canada.
 The designated landing site in Bermuda was Naval Air Station Bermuda (a United States Navy facility).
 ECAL/BDA was a contingency abort that was less desirable than an intact abort, primarily because there was so little time to choose the landing site and prepare for the orbiter's arrival.
 All of the pre-designated sites were either military airfields or joint civil/military facilities.
 ECAL emergency sites were not as well equipped to accommodate an orbiter landing as those prepared for RTLS and TAL aborts.
 The sites were not staffed with NASA employees or contractors and the staff working there were given no special training to handle a shuttle landing.
 If they were ever needed, the shuttle pilots would have had to rely on regular air traffic control personnel using procedures similar to those used to land a gliding aircraft that has suffered complete engine failure.

 Numerous other abort refinements were added, mainly involving improved software for managing vehicle energy in various abort scenarios.
 These enabled a greater chance of reaching an emergency runway for various SSME failure scenarios.

 Ejection escape systems

 An ejection escape system, sometimes called a "launch escape system", had been discussed many times for the shuttle.
 After the Challenger and Columbia losses, great interest was expressed in this.
-All previous and subsequent U.S. crewed space vehicles have launch escape systems, although As of 2025 none have ever been used for an American crewed flight.
+All previous and subsequent US crewed space vehicles have launch escape systems, although As of May 2026 none have ever been used for an American crewed flight.